You are here: Home Teaching Summer Term 2026 Program Verification (Lecture)

 Motivation

 Did you ever write a computer program that did not work correctly?
-Perhaps surprisingly for outsiders the response of every programmer will be "yes" because especially during the development of software, faulty programs are rather the rule than the exception.
+Perhaps surprisingly for outsiders the response of every programmer will be "yes" because especially during the development of software, faulty programs are the rule rather than the exception.

 How do we deal with the problem that we often have errors in our code?
 There are two typical approaches:

 1. We can write tests.
-We check for a given input if the program produces the expected output
+We check for a given input if the program produces the expected output.

 2. We can analyze our code very carefully.

-Did you ever have a bug in you code even if you analyzed it very carefully and did some tests?
+Did you ever have a bug in your code even if you analyzed it very carefully and did some tests?
 Even to this question, the answer "yes" is no surprise, since tests cannot capture all behaviors of the program and an analysis of code is tedious and error-prone.
 From our everyday experience with electronic devices, we know that not only computer science students but also professional programmers regularly fail to write correct code.
 The fact that there is a long list of faulty software systems that were expensive or safety-critical hints that the problem is not just the sloppiness of programmers but that there is a need for new approaches that improve the reliability of software.

 In this lecture we will learn an approach that is called software verification.
 First, we will formally state properties like e.g., if the program reaches line 42 then the variable x is positive, or if the input is different from 23 then there will be no overflow.
 We will then learn how to write mathematical proofs that show that a given program satisfies a given property.